michaelmangelsdorf/Sonne8/README.md

 The current reference schematics I'm using are ![here](https://github.com/Dosflange/Myth/blob/main/docs/static/myth.pdf).
 If I were to build another board, it would probably be based on the KiCad files in the 'Schematics' folder.

+So what this image shows is not an application board with an Arduino or anything, it is the actual microcontroller.

 ![CPU board](https://github.com/Dosflange/Myth/blob/main/Controller-Board_abu.jpg)

 There are two software emulators I've written for this system.
 The code is very small, hopefully it's a good reference for finding out about the CPU.